-It may seem like a no-brainer that Betta and Goldfish would make great tankmates.
-Both are often kept in bowls, after all.
-But if you take the time to learn more about Goldfish care you’ll see there are some very good reasons that this is a bad idea.
+It may seem like a no-brainer that bettas and goldfish would make great tank mates.
+After all, both are often kept in bowls.
+But if you take the time to learn more about goldfish care, you’ll see there are some very good reasons that this is a bad idea.

-For one thing, Goldfish prefer water temperatures slightly cooler than Bettas.
-This means one fish or the other will be under stress at all times, and that’s not a humane way to go about fish keeping.
+- Goldfish prefer water temperatures slightly cooler than bettas.
+This means one of them will be under stress at all times, and that’s not a humane way to go about fish keeping.

-Secondly, Goldfish pollute the water very quickly.
-They require heavy filtration, and the amount of waste they produce would be stressful for Betta.
+- Goldfish pollute the water very quickly.
+They require heavy filtration, and the amount of waste they produce would be stressful for a betta.

-Goldfish grow much too large for the typical Betta tank.
-Where a Betta fish will thrive in a 10-gallon tank, all varieties of Goldfish will quickly outgrow such a setup.
+- Goldfish grow much too large for the typical betta tank.
+While a betta fish will thrive in a ten-gallon tank, all varieties of goldfish will quickly outgrow such a setup.

-For these reasons, it is not advisable to consider Betta and Goldfish as tankmates.
-Goldfish are best kept with others of their kind, in a habitant assembled specifically for their needs.
-Just like Betta, Goldfish do not belong in bowls.
+For these reasons, it is not advisable to consider betta and goldfish as tank mates.
+Goldfish are best kept with others of their kind, in a habitat assembled specifically for their needs.
+Just like bettas, goldfish do not belong in bowls.

 Have a Backup Plan!

-Ultimately, your success with Betta tankmates will come down to the temperament of your Betta, and that of your other fish.
-Even if you follow all of the suggestions in this article there is still a possibility your Betta will not get along in a community tank, or tolerate any other fish or critter in his environment.
+Ultimately, your success with tank mates will come down to the temperament of your betta, and that of your other fish.
+Even if you follow all of the suggestions in this article, there is still a possibility your betta will not get along in a community tank or tolerate any other fish or critter in his environment.

-If you find your Betta fish tucked into a corner it may be because he's getting picked on and can't find any other hiding spot.
-Note his fin condition and if it looks like he's been harassed, get him out and into a safer environment immediately.
+If you find your betta fish tucked into a corner, it may be because he's getting picked on and can't find any other hiding spot.
+Note his fin condition and if it looks like he's been harassed, get him into a safer environment immediately.

 Try to make the switch to a community tank or tankmate situation during a time period where you can monitor the results for a few days.
 Don't just wish him luck and toss him in.
 Make sure you keep a close eye on the situation until you know it is okay.

-I hope you choose to keep your Betta fish in a safe environment, whether it's a community tank, a 10-gallon with tankmates, or a single-specimen tank.
+I hope you choose to keep your betta fish in a safe environment, whether it's a community tank, a ten-gallon with tankmates, or a single-specimen tank.